 Once hives are established, it is difficult to move them at certain times of the year.
 Please be aware that, should your circumstances change eg moving house, the moving of your bees may need to be planned a few months in advance.

-This is free to Association members who have done the Beginners course and is designed to take members to the point where they can gain their BBKA Basic Certificate in Beekeeping.
+This is free to Association members who have done the Beginners course (or £75 + £39 membership otherwise) and is designed to take members to the point where they can gain their BBKA Basic Certificate in Beekeeping.
 There is no charge for this course.

 For more information please Contact Jill